 - BEST AXE FOR LIGHT USE: Estwing Fireside Friend 14-Inch Axe

 You’ll find axes in a variety of shapes and sizes, designed to do everything from felling trees and trimming branches to shaping wood for sculptures, but not all axes are suitable for splitting firewood.

-- A splitting axe features a large heavy iron head with a wedge-shaped blade that can split a log when struck decisively in the center.
-The backside of many splitting axe blades features a sledgehammer-type head, called a maul.
+The backsides of many splitting axes feature a sledgehammer-type head, called a maul.
 Most often, the blade side of the axe is more than adequate for the job.
-However, for a large log that’s a foot or more in diameter, you can increase the splitting power by positioning a splitting wedge—a long, narrow steel wedge—into the face of the log and using the maul end as a sledgehammer to hit it (for step-by-step instruction on splitting logs, go here).
+However, for a large log that’s a foot or more in diameter, you can increase the splitting power by positioning a splitting wedge—a long, narrow steel wedge—into the face of the log and using the maul end as a sledgehammer to hit it.

 Splitting axe handles are made of one of three materials: hardwood, fiberglass composite material, and forged steel.

 - Wood axe handles are popular because they’re relatively lightweight and feel good to the touch.
 Wood also absorbs some of the shocks from striking a log, but they can weaken and break over time, requiring replacement.

 - Fiberglass composite handles are smooth to the touch and will absorb some of the shocks of splitting impact, but fiberglass has a tendency to shatter if used in sub-zero temps.